 What Is Semaglutide and How Does It Work?

-Semaglutide works through one pathway: GLP-1.
+Semaglutide works by activating a single hormone pathway: GLP-1.

 Common Effects of Semaglutide

-- Feeling full sooner
+- Feeling full sooner during meals

 - Less hunger between meals

-- Reduced cravings
+- Fewer cravings

-- Steady appetite control
+- More consistent appetite control

 What Is Tirzepatide and How Does It Work?

-Tirzepatide activates two pathways: GLP-1 and GIP.
+Tirzepatide works through two hormone pathways: GLP-1 and GIP.

 - Stronger appetite suppression

-- Greater insulin sensitivity
+- Increased insulin sensitivity

-- Faster results for some people
+- Faster results for some individuals

 Semaglutide vs Tirzepatide: Core Difference